OliverVermeulen/jpaas/README.md

-# JBaaS: Jeff Bezos as a Service
+# JPaaS: Jack Parow as a Service

 Random quotes from Jeff Bezos